keanuplayz/keanucode.ml-new/_site/posts/2020-08-19-quiet-night.md

 By then, we have to go back to school.
 I'm assuming that'll fix things.
 I need some proper human contact.

-Progress
+## Progress
----

-Besides the slacking off that I've been doing, I *have* been doing some work on a couple of projects.
+Besides the slacking off that I've been doing, I _have_ been doing some work on a couple of projects.

 For example, I've finally started working properly on [TravBot-v3](https://github.com/keanuplayz/TravBot-v3).
 Since [WatDuhHekBro](https://github.com/WatDuhHekBro) finished the structure a couple of weeks ago, I've been porting commands from the old TravBot.